panagiotisbellias/osc-MBYAPISec/README.md

 ## The Backend
 This iteration of My Backyard will have a full implementation of Spring security using JWT for authentication replacing the API key authentication in the previous version.
 It currently uses a custom authentication provider and security config to issue JWT for API access.
-The JWTs utilize a public/private key implementation for authenticity.
+The JWTs utilize a self signed public/private key implementation for authenticity.
+A basic implmentation of authorization roles is also resent to seperate admin access from user access.

 This project is currently under development!